dedis/cothority/README.md

 All of the above projects are developed and maintained by DEDIS and are installed automatically on your system if you follow the instructions below.

-## Accessing Cothority Services
+## Accessing Cothority Services Through a Client

 A cothority provides several [services](https://github.com/dedis/cothority/wiki/Apps) to its clients.
-As an example we show to use a cothority to generate a collective signature on a file using the CoSi protocol.
+As an example, we illustrate how to use a cothority to generate a collective (Schnorr) signature on a file using the CoSi protocol.
 For more details on CoSi, refer to the [research paper](https://arxiv.org/pdf/1503.08768.pdf).

 ### Compiling the CoSi Client